jadecobra/python_tdd_exercises/source/data_structures_lists.rst

        self.assertEqual(a_list, [0, 2, 1, 2, 3, 2])
        a_list.remove(2)
        self.assertEqual(a_list, [0, 2, 1, 2, 3, 2])
-  the terminal updates to show an :doc:`AssertionError`
+  the terminal shows an :doc:`AssertionError`
-* update the values on the right to match the expectation
+* change the values on the right to match the expectation
   .. code-block:: python

     def test_remove_an_item_from_a_list_when_multiple_exist(self):